Office of the Governor

 - For a plain language guide to these rules with examples, visit the Introduction to the State Technology Accessibility Rules.

-- The official rules are published in the Code of Colorado Regulations.
+- The official rules are published in the Code of Colorado Regulations: The Secretary of State will update the page after the amended rules go into effect on June 30, 2025.

 11.1 Authority